rkirov/blog/content/posts/incremental_computation_2.md

 ## Dynamic vs Static computation graph

-Then depending on the last value of `b` the computation is represented by one of the two following options.
+The right viewpoint is that depending on the last value of `b` the computation is represented by one of the two following options.

 ![cond is true graph](/dynamic-true.png)